Fuqing: Winter Solstice Festival

 The most important part of the winter solstice festival is making glutinous rice balls and preparing the red-orange and ten pairs of chopsticks.
 The red-orange stands for blessing and the ten pairs of chopsticks stand for family reunion.
 People also light a pair of red candles to represent prosperity.

 Tomb-sweeping Day

 The essential part of the Qingming Festival is to offer sacrifices that are often made from paper, as well as fire incense and firecrackers in front of the tomb.
 After sweeping the tomb, people take some pine branches or flowers back home for good luck.

 Transportation

-Fuqing is served by Fuqing railway station on the Fuzhou–Xiamen railway, situated south of the urban area.
-A second railway station, Fuqing West railway station on the Fuzhou–Xiamen high-speed railway, is currently under construction.
+Fuqing has two railway stations.
+Fuqing railway station was opened on April 26, 2010, on the Fuzhou–Xiamen railway, and is situated south of the urban area.
+A second railway station, Fuqing West railway station on the Fuzhou–Xiamen high-speed railway, was opened to the public on September 28, 2023.

+The principal means of public transportation within the city is the bus system, with most of the towns of the peninsula also being served.